On Furstenberg's intersection conjecture, self-similar measures, and the $L^q$ norms of convolutions: Proof of Theorem

 Write $\alpha=T'(q)$, and define $\kappa$ as

+Then $\kappa>0$ thanks to Lemma \ref{lem:f-alpha-smaller-than-one}, and the assumption $T(q)<q-1$.
 (The reason for this choice will become clear later.)
-Then $\kappa>0$ thanks to Lemma \ref{lem:f-alpha-smaller-than-one}, and the assumption $T(q)<q-1$.

 We fix $x\in X$ for the rest of the proof, and observe that all estimates will in fact be independent of $x$.
-Let $\xi>0$ be a small enough number to be chosen later in terms of $\sigma$ and $q$.
+Let $\xi>0$ be a small enough number to be chosen later.
 If $\|\mu_x^{(m)}\|_q^q \le 2^{-(T(q)+\xi)m}$ then there is nothing to do, so from now on we assume that

 We apply Proposition \ref{prop:Lq-over-small-set-is-small} to obtain a sufficiently large $D_0$ (in terms of $\delta,\sigma,q$, with $\delta$ yet to be specified) such that \begin{enumerate} \item For any $D'\ge D_0-2$, any $I\in\DD_{s'}$, $s'\in\N$, and any subset $\DD'\subset \DD_{s'+D'}(I)$ with $|\DD'|\le 2^{(T^*(\alpha)-\kappa)D'}$,